Weak-lensing observables in relativistic N-body simulations: Abstract

 \section{Abstract}

-We investigate for the first time weak lensing in a high-resolution relativistic $N$-body simulation, which includes all relevant effects from general relativity.
-We integrate the photon geodesics backwards from the observer to the emitters.
-Our analysis is fully relativistic and non-perturbative for the scalar part of the gravitational potential and first-order in the vector part, frame dragging.
-We solve the Sachs optical equations and study in detail the weak-lensing convergence, ellipticity and rotation.
+We present a numerical weak-lensing analysis that is fully relativistic and non-perturbative for the scalar part of the gravitational potential and first-order in the vector part, frame dragging.
+Integrating the photon geodesics backwards from the observer to the emitters, we solve the Sachs optical equations and study in detail the weak-lensing convergence, ellipticity and rotation.
+For the first time, we apply such an analysis to a high-resolution relativistic $N$-body simulation, which consistently includes the leading-order corrections due to general relativity on both large and small scales.
+These are related to the question of gauge choice and to post-Newtonian corrections, respectively.
 We present the angular power spectra and one-point probability distribution functions for the weak-lensing variables, which we find are broadly in agreement with comparable Newtonian simulations.
 Our geometric approach, however, is more robust and flexible, and can therefore be applied consistently to non-standard cosmologies and modified theories of gravity.